Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 #### Evaluation metrics

-[//]: # (We evaluate the models on the best validation Continuous Ranked Probability Score (CRPS)~
-\cite{matheson1976crps}, which is a proper scoring rule and a popular metric in the probabilistic forecasting literature~\cite{gneiting2014Probabilistic, bezenac2020normalizing, Rasul2021AutoregressiveDD, rasp2018postprocessing, scher2021ensemble}.
-The CRPS is computed by generating a 20-member ensemble (i.e. 20 samples are drawn per batch element), while we generate a 50-member ensemble for final model selection between different hyperparameter runs.
-[//]: # (We also use a 50-member ensemble for evaluation on the test datasets to compute the CRPS, mean squared error ( MSE), and spread-skill ratio (SSR).
-The MSE is computed on the ensemble mean prediction.
-The SSR is defined as the ratio of the square root of the ensemble variance to the corresponding ensemble RMSE.
-[//]: # (It serves as a measure of the reliability of the ensemble, where values smaller than 1 indicate underdispersion (i.e. the probabilistic forecast is overconfident in its forecasts), and larger values overdispersion~
-\cite{fortin2014ssr, garg2022weatherbenchprob}.
-[//]: # (On the Navier-Stokes and spring mesh datasets, models are evaluated by autogressively forecasting the full test trajectories of length 64 and 804, respectively.
-[//]: # (For the SST dataset, all models are evaluated on forecasts of up to 7 days.
-We do not explore more long-term SST forecasts because the chaotic nature of the system, and the fact that we only use regional patches, inherently limits predictability.)

 We evaluate the models by generating an M-member ensemble (i.e. M samples are drawn per batch element), where we use M=20 for validation and M=50 for testing.
 As metrics, we use the Continuous Ranked Probability Score (CRPS) <d-cite key="matheson1976crps"></d-cite>,